 When selecting antiarrhythmic agents, potential drug interactions should be considered.
 Serious interactions may occur between two antiarrhythmic medications, between an antiarrhythmic and other cardiovascular medications, and between antiarrhythmics and noncardiac medications.
-Interactions that may occur include the following [13, 15, 19, 26, 45]:
+Interactions that may occur include the following [12; 14; 19; 33; 52]:

-- Other drugs may potentiate or inhibit the effectiveness of antiarrhythmic drugs. - Other drugs may interfere with the normal absorption of antiarrhythmic drugs, thus reducing the serum level and the drug's effectiveness in controlling an arrhythmia. - Other drugs may interfere with the normal metabolism or excretion of another medication, thus increasing the serum levels and increasing the risk of toxicity.
+- Other drugs may potentiate or inhibit the effectiveness of antiarrhythmic drugs. - Other drugs may interfere with the normal absorption of antiarrhythmic drugs, thus reducing the serum level and the drug's effectiveness in controlling an arrhythmia.